ReeceCodes/Tandem/README.md

 5. could not get the text to vertically align no matter the markup/classes used. gave up on it.
 6. shuffling array so that answers weren't always in the same order
 7. picking 10 random questions without duplication
+8. removing events so that users couldn't continue to click the answers affecting internal counters
+9. dynamically adding and removing elements (some exp with adding but been a while)